0xReLogic/Go-ShareIt/README.md

 ## Usage

 1.  **Download** the latest release for your operating system from the [Releases](https://github.com/0xReLogic/Go-ShareIt/releases) page.
+2.  **Set Environment Variable** (Required): Set `SHAREIT_ENCRYPTION_KEY` with a 32-character string before running:
+    - **Windows (PowerShell):** `$env:SHAREIT_ENCRYPTION_KEY="your-32-character-key-here"`
+    - **Linux/Mac:** `export SHAREIT_ENCRYPTION_KEY="your-32-character-key-here"`
+    - See `.env.example` for key generation commands
-2.  **Run** the executable file.
+3.  **Run** the executable file.
 A terminal window will open, indicating that the server is running.
-3.  **Allow Firewall Access**: If your operating system's firewall prompts for permission, make sure to **Allow Access**, especially for **Private Networks**.
+4.  **Allow Firewall Access**: If your operating system's firewall prompts for permission, make sure to **Allow Access**, especially for **Private Networks**.
 This is crucial for other devices to connect.
-4.  **Start Sharing**:
+5.  **Start Sharing**:
     - **On the same computer**: Open your web browser and navigate to `http://localhost:8080`.
     - **From another device (phone/laptop)**:
       1. Connect the device to the **same Wi-Fi network or mobile hotspot**.
       2. Find the local IP address of the computer running Go-ShareIt:
           - **Windows**: Open Command Prompt (`cmd`) and type `ipconfig`.
 Look for the `IPv4 Address`.
           - **macOS/Linux**: Open a terminal and type `ip addr` or `ifconfig`.
       3. On your other device's browser, enter `http://<YOUR_LOCAL_IP>:8080` (e.g., `http://192.168.1.10:8080`).
-5.  **Upload Files**:
+6.  **Upload Files**:
     - **Single File Upload**: On the main page
       - Select a file to upload
       - Choose an expiration time (5 minutes, 15 minutes, 1 hour, or 24 hours)
       - Optionally add password protection
       - Click "Upload File" and wait for the upload to complete
     - **Multi-File Upload**: Go to `http://localhost:8080/multi`
       - Select multiple files to upload
       - Configure expiration time and password (applies to all files)
       - Click "Upload Files" and wait for all uploads to complete
     - **End-to-End Encrypted Upload**: Go to `http://localhost:8080/e2e`
       - Select a file to encrypt and upload
       - The file is encrypted in your browser before being uploaded
       - The encryption key never leaves your device
       - Share both the link and the decryption key with the recipient
-6.  **Share the Links**: Copy the generated links and share them with recipients.
+7.  **Share the Links**: Copy the generated links and share them with recipients.
-7.  **Admin Dashboard**: Access the admin dashboard at `http://localhost:8080/admin` (username: admin, password: admin123) to monitor and manage all active file shares.
+8.  **Admin Dashboard**: Access the admin dashboard at `http://localhost:8080/admin` (username: admin, password: admin123) to monitor and manage all active file shares.

 ## How to Build (For Developers)

 To build the project from the source code, you will need to have Go installed.

 1. Clone the repository:
     ```sh